eliasm307/adopt-a-student/README.md

 For the data model, the structure of this would define what functionality could be implemented on the final product that users would interact with, so it had to accommodate any currently known target functionality but also be easily extensible for any possible updates/changes such as adding fields to the information that can be assigned to different aspects.

 I based the core structure around collections of entities, which in this case were Students, Teachers, Subjects, and Subject Categories.
 All the models and their details were defined as Typescript interfaces.
-For this MVP, the functionality I focused on accommodating as described following.
+For this MVP, the functionality I focused on accommodating is described as following.

 #### 3.2.1.1.
 Internationalization (i18n)